 - Compensation to make up for the inconvenience

-Remember to inquire with airline staff about these entitlements if your plans change.
-They must tell you about your rights when there’s a significant delay or cancellation.
+Remember to ask airline workers about these entitlements if your plans change.
+They are obligated to inform you about your rights when there’s a significant delay or cancellation.

 Chair Airlines Flight Delay Compensation

-Delays with flights from Chair Airlines can be very frustrating.
-However there’s a silver lining: if you’re stuck waiting for more than three hours owing to the airline’s fault, you might be able to get some compensation.
+Travel setbacks from Chair Airlines can be really annoying.
+However there’s a silver lining: if you’re stranded for more than three hours owing to the airline’s fault, you might be able to get some compensation.

-Regulations in the UK and EU are in your favor.
-You could get up to €600 per person.
-What is important is when you land, not when you leave.
+Regulations in the UK and EU are on your side.
+You could be eligible for up to €600 per person.
+What counts is when you arrive, not when you leave.
 So monitor your arrival time if you want to seek flight delay compensation.

-Your compensation depends on the length of your journey.
-A brief trip won’t be compensated as highly as a long one, even if they’re both delayed for the same duration.
+The amount you receive depends on how far you’re flying.
+A short flight won’t be compensated as highly as a longer flight, even if they’re both delayed equally.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |